scipy-lectures/scientific-python-lectures/advanced/advanced_numpy/index.rst

 1. Write a library than handles (multidimensional) binary data,

-2. Want to make it easy to manipulate the data with Numpy, or whatever other library,
+2. Want to make it easy to manipulate the data with NumPy, or whatever other library,

-3. ... but would **not** like to have Numpy as a dependency.
+3. ... but would **not** like to have NumPy as a dependency.

 Currently, 3 solutions: